Morounmubowale/LITA_CLASS-FINAL-PROJECT/README.md

 4. whats is total revenue by region?

 ### DATA ANALYSIS
-This is where we include some class codes or DAX experience during class analysis.
+This is where we include some class codes or DAX experience during class analysis;

----sql
+---SQL
 Select *from[dbo].[SUBSCRIPTION SERVICE]
 select region , COUNT(region) AS Totalnumberofcustomer from [dbo].[SUBSCRIPTION SERVICE]
 group by region